Fuxino/library_manager/README.md

 Library_manager works with the Library database I created to manage my books.
 I included the Sql file that allows to recreate the database structure.

 ## Dependencies
-The program is written in `Python3` and uses `PyQt5` for the GUI.
-The database connection is made through `mysql-connector`.
+The program is written in `Python3` and uses `PyQt5` for the GUI. `QtSql` is used to connect to the database (only MySQL is supported).